otrv4/libotr-ng/README.md

 $ make test
 ```

-## Configure library with other options
+## Configure and install the library with other options

 To configure the project with OTRNG debug output: